GL-A/weatherman/README.md

 ### Summary

-In this step, we will add some actions to our reducer in `src/ducks/weather.js`.
+In this step, we will add an action for fetching weather data, and handle all possible outcomes in the reducer in `src/ducks/weather.js`.

 ### Instructions